Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Introduction

-In this paper, we propose a new frequency-switching array (FSA)-enhanced PLS system, which can effectively overcome the hardware limitations of MAs while maintaining comparable spatial degree-of-freedoms (DoFs) in the beam control for enhancing PLS performance.
+In this paper, we propose a new frequency-switching array (FSA) to enhance the performance of PLS systems, which can effectively overcome the hardware complexity of mechanically controlled MAs while maintaining comparable spatial degree-of-freedoms (DoFs) in the beam control for enhancing PLS performance.